Chris Garland

-Christopher Garland (born 24 April 1949) is an English former footballer who played in all four divisions of the Football League.
+Christopher Garland (24 April 1949 – 13 July 2023) was an English footballer who played in all four divisions of the Football League.
 He was capped once by England at under-23 level.

 A forward, he began his professional career with local club Bristol City in April 1966.
 He was sold to Chelsea for £100,000 in 1971, and went on to play on the losing side of the 1972 League Cup final.
 He joined Leicester City in 1974, before returning to Bristol City in November 1976.
 The club underwent a dramatic decline from the First Division to the Fourth Division and he had to accept a termination of his contract for half the amount due in 1982, though he went on to remain at the club for another season.
 He later played for Gloucester City, coached at Yeovil Town and managed Minehead.

 Playing career

 Bristol City

 Garland was born on 24 April 1949 in Ashton Gate, Bristol, England, the second son of Grace and George William Henry, a factory worker and lorry driver respectively.
 He attended a trial for England Schoolboys, and was signed up as an apprentice at Bristol City in 1964.
-However, he broke his leg in a park kick-around with friends, and was severely reprimanded by manager Fred Ford.
+However, he broke his leg in a park game with friends, and was severely reprimanded by manager Fred Ford.
 He recovered and went on to sign professional terms with the club five days after his 17th birthday.
-He made his Second Division debut at Ashton Gate Stadium on 3 December 1966, in a 2–0 victory over Preston North End.
-This was his only appearance of the 1966–67 season, and the "Robins" went on to finish in 15th place.
+He made his Second Division debut at Ashton Gate on 3 December 1966 in a 2–0 victory over Preston North End.
+This was his only appearance of the season as the "Robins" went on to finish in 15th place.

 Ford was sacked early in the 1967–68 campaign, and caretaker-manager Les Bardsley made wholesale changes to the first eleven, including a recall for Garland.
 He played all three of Bardsley's games in charge, and scored in the 3–3 draw with Hull City.
-He started in new manager Alan Dicks's second game in charge, and remained a first team regular throughout the rest of the season, scoring nine goals in 32 league and cup games.
+He started in new manager Alan Dicks' second game in charge, and remained a first team regular throughout the rest of the season, scoring nine goals in 32 league and cup games.
 In the FA Cup the club beat Bristol derby rivals Bristol Rovers and Middlesbrough, before losing 2–0 to Leeds United in a bad tempered game that saw Gary Sprake sent off for punching Garland in the jaw.

-He formed an effective strike partnership with big target man John Galley in the 1968–69 and 1969–70 seasons, and was linked with moves away to bigger clubs.
+Garland formed an effective strike partnership with big target man John Galley in the 1968–69 and 1969–70 seasons, and was linked with moves away to bigger clubs.
 On 8 April 1970, Garland won his only international cap, for England under-23 in a 4–1 win over Bulgaria at Home Park; he was a substitute for Paul Edwards.
 City finished in 19th place in the 1970–71 season, four points above the relegation zone.